bomberstudios/me/src/pages/about.md

 ---
-title: about me
+title: About Me
+description: A brief introduction to who I am and what I do.
-layout: "@layouts/BaseLayout.astro"
+layout: "@layouts/Page.astro"
 ---

-# About me

 Hi!
 I'm Ale Muñoz, a digital toolsmith who loves building tools that help people do more with less work (i.e: I'm a Good Lazy™).
 You may have used